warpas/warpas.github.io/posts/unfinished/How do apps talk to each other?.md

 ![](How%20do%20apps%20talk%20to%20each%20other?/google_ui.png)

 Just type what you want to find, press “Enter” or click one of two buttons.

 <THIS IS THE PROGRESS OF THE CURRENT **EDITING PASS**>

+Some common characteristics of web UIs are:
+* They strive for simplicity - they are designed so you could figure out how to use them on your own
+* You interact with this type of interface primarily with touch screens, mouse and keyboard.
+Usually in that order of importance.
+* The  interface responds visually - it redirects you, draws something, flashes or throws an infinite spinner *

-Interfaces usually strive for simplicity.
-Your interactions with them come down mostly to clicking, swiping or using the keyboard to type a bit, drag-and-drop elements around and to push buttons on the screen.
-But I don’t want to dwell on UI design here.
+-Your interactions with them come down mostly to clicking, swiping or using the keyboard to type a bit, drag-and-drop elements around and to push buttons on the screen.-

 Let’s just say the more useful a program tries to be, the more complex the UI gets.
 Finding a set of daunting examples is, as always, just one Google Search away.
 I found [this Reddit thread](https://www.reddit.com/r/computers/comments/71pcgm/post_software_with_the_most_complicated_ui/), but that’s only the tip of the iceberg.
 You might have come across something like the Blender image below.

 [Blender UI](https://i.redd.it/u9nha9xbudnz.jpg) <change to img tag>

 Those interfaces are not pretty, but  they get the job done.
 The more features they brag about, the longer you have to spend on tutorials to know your way around the application.
-Some common characteristics of these UIs are:
-* They are designed so you could figure out how to use them on your own
-* Touch, mouse and keyboard are the primary input methods.
-Usually in that order of importance
-* …

 But fear not!
 Interfaces can have an even more simplistic look and at the same time be even harder to use for the uninitiated.
 I’m talking, of course, about CLI.